-• Choose 10 courses from any department (see note below) Note:
+• Choose 10 courses from any department (see note below)

-• Students taking the 5-year BS/MA in Psychology/Counseling will commit the 30 hours in free electives to Counseling courses.

-- Students working toward a BS in Psychology are encouraged to choose a minor to complement their major program of study or consider a Bible major.
+- Students in the accelerated BS/MA in Psychology/Counseling will commit 12 of their 30 free elective hours to Counseling courses. - Students working toward a BS in Psychology are encouraged to choose a minor to complement their major program of study or consider a Bible major.
 Most minors are comprised of 18 credit hours. - Students are also encouraged to focus 12 hours (4 courses) in the following areas: American Sign Language, Art, Bible, Communications, Economics, English, Greek, Hebrew, History, Humanities, Music, Philosophy, Science, Social Science, Spanish or Theology.